antleaf/doapr/webroot/content/repositories/arabixiv.md

 record_count: 'Full text : 328'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Disciplinary
-scientific_committees: Yes, various scientific fields are represented
+scientific_committees: "Yes, various scientific fields are represented.\n\nUp to every member to continue as a member at a voluntary basis or to end his commitment "
 service_pricing: None
 short_name:
 status: closed-to-submission-only